srikanthm79/CF-ChatGPT-Bridge/README.md

 ## Sample Implementation

-To test the Chat Assistant chat functionality, please run the file `ChatAssistantTest.cfm`.
+To test the Chat Assistant functionality, please run the file `ChatAssistantTest.cfm`.
 For testing content completion, run the file `ChatSuggestContentTest.cfm`.
 These files are located in the `examples` folder.

 ## ChatGPT Documentation